milvus-io/milvus/docs/design_docs/proxy.md

 To support this watermark mechanism, Proxy should report the timestamp statistics of physical channel to Root Coordinator periodically.
-When Proxy knows all operations of a specific were done before a `ts`, then Proxy will report the `ts` and inform Root Coordinator that udpates the timestamp statistics.
+When Proxy knows all operations of a specific were done before a `ts`, then Proxy will report the `ts` and inform Root Coordinator that updates the timestamp statistics.

 Proxy holds a cache about meta information of collections.
 The meta information includes `CollectionID`, `Schema`, `PartitionID`, etc. Components in Milvus communicate with each other using `CollectionID` and `PartitionID`, so the